-- a.
-Submitting another author's published or unpublished work, in whole, in part, or in paraphrase, as one's own work, without fully and properly crediting the other author with footnotes, citations or other bibliographical reference. - b.
-Submitting as one's own original work any material, including data, tables, graphs, charts or other visual material obtained from any source, without acknowledgement and citation of the source - c.
+a.
+Submitting another author's published or unpublished work, in whole, in part, or in paraphrase, as one's own work, without fully and properly crediting the other author with footnotes, citations or other bibliographical reference.

+b.
+Submitting as one's own original work any material, including data, tables, graphs, charts or other visual material obtained from any source, without acknowledgement and citation of the source.

+c.
 Submitting as one's own original work material produced through unacknowledged collaboration with others, unless such collaboration is specifically permitted by the instructor"

-The consequences for such actions will be a 10 point conduct deduction for grades 5-8, and all students will receive a zero for assignment/quiz/test/project.
+The student consequences for such actions for grades 5-8 will be a zero for assignment/quiz/test/project, and a meeting with the principal and parents to determine if other consequences are needed.

 Vandalism/Theft - The first offense requires a conference with parents, restitution, and detention and/or suspension.
 A malicious or second offense carries the same consequences and further disciplinary action as determined by the principal.
+Gum - Gum chewing is not allowed.